AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 node types.
 If you don't know what that means, you're either in the wrong place or haven't read [Writing PCOT plugins](plugins.md).

-Nodes typically store parameters and data as attributes of their `XForm` objects.
+Most nodes need to store some data.
+Sometimes this data can just be stored directly, as attributes of the `XForm` object (i.e. the node).
 It's not really "polite" programming, but this is the kind of thing you can do with Python.
-For example, the *expr* node contains a string also called *expr*, which is the expression to be run.
-These values are initialised in the constructor for the node's `XFormType`.

-When you write nodes you will probably need to save and load some of these values, both to files and so that the undo mechanism will work.
+However, often "parameter" data controlling how the node operates needs to be saved inside the PCOT document file, and loaded when we reopen the file.
+For example, the *expr* node needs to store a string: the expression to be run.
+Parameters for some nodes can be  complicated: *multidot* needs to be able to store a list of circular regions of interest, for example.

+We also need to do this to handle undo operations - every time a change is made, the entire document is "saved" into an archive in memory so it can be undone.

 This process - converting node data into data which can be saved to archives - is called **serialisation**, and there no less than four different mechanisms for doing it.
 This is largely for historical reasons, but also because the different mechanisms serve different needs:

 In order of preference, with the best at the top:

 * **TaggedAggregate serialisation** - the data is JSON-serialisable but we want to make it possible to edit it from a batch/parameter file (see [batch mode](/userguide/batch)). **Probably the best choice if you can.**
-* **complex serialisation via TaggedAggregate** - the data is not serialisable, but we want to edit it from a parameter file. **Probably the second-best.**
+* **complex serialisation via TaggedAggregate** - the data is not serialisable, but we want to edit it from a parameter file. **Probably the second-best** and suitable where simple TA-serialisation can't handle the more complex data involved.
 * **autoserialisation** - for when your data is already JSON-serialisable and you don't need to edit it from a parameter file.
-It is very simple to implement.
+It is very simple to implement, but doesn't allow editing from a batch file and doesn't document itself automatically.
+Used only in legacy nodes.
-* **complex serialisation** - for when your data is not directly JSON-serialisable (for example, regions of interest) and you don't need to edit it from a parameter file.
+* **complex serialisation** - for when your data is not directly JSON-serialisable (for example, regions of interest) and you don't need to edit it from a parameter file because it makes no sense (such as painted ROIs)

 ## TaggedAggregate serialisation

 This is the method we use when we want to be able to edit the parameters of nodes in batch mode, using parameter files (see [batch mode](/userguide/batch)).
 It is probably the best method to use because of this, but it is rather more complicated.

 We make use of **tagged aggregate structures**, which can be found in `pcot.utils.taggedaggregate`.
 These are dictionaries and lists, but